lambdaisland/kaocha-cljs/README.md

 (begin-test-var, pass, fail, summary) are generated, which are handled by a reporter to provide real-time progress.

-Kaocha's built-in features, plugins and reporters are rely on this model of execution, so any test type must adhere to it.
+Kaocha's built-in features, plugins and reporters rely on this model of execution, so any test type must adhere to it.
 Note that all of this is on the Clojure side.
 Kaocha's own core, as well as plugins and reporters are all implemented in (JVM-based) Clojure, not in ClojureScript, so even in the case of